-The selected changes can be applied to Selected Measures only, Subsequent Measures, or to a Pickup/Anacrusis measure (also referred to as an upbeat), by checking the Pickup (Anacrusis) box at the bottom of this menu.
-Make sure you have "Bars" selected at the bottom menubar.
+A Pickup/Anacrusis measure can be specified (also referred to as an upbeat), by checking the Pickup (Anacrusis) box at the bottom of this menu.
+Make sure you have "Bars" selected at the bottom menubar (illustrated).
+To apply changes, close the menu or choose 'Apply selected time signature'.